Using With Flakes

 revision.

-- the inputs from
+- The inputs from

 devenv.yaml

-are replaced by the flake's inputs devenv.nix
+are replaced by the flake's inputs. devenv.nix

-becomes a shell module inflake.nix
+module inflake.nix

-is replaced by theflake.lock
+is replaced byflake.lock

 Getting started